janv93/trading-view-bot/README.md

 Issues with this bot:
 - While the bot itself is profitable, binance charges a fee and takes a huge chunk of the trade.
-You need at least 0.04% per average trade profit, or it will make loss.
+You need at least 0.04% per average trade profit, or it will make a loss.
 - If you use a small timeframe like 1 minute, the time from receiving the signal from TradingView to the position getting opened on Binance will take too much time so that you open the actual position at a different value than what the Pivot strategy had in mind.
 Especially when you go sideways it will make heavy losses.

 Solution: